Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ## 5.4 Sigils

 Sigils are used to increase the usefulness of weapons.
 One-handed weapons have one sigil slot, two-handed weapons two.
-You can **NOT** stack sigils in order to increase their usefulness.
+You can **NOT** use two same sigils on the same weapon(if two handed) or weapons that are drawn together in order to increase their usefulness.
 As with runes their effects have a wide range.

 ## 5.5 Consumables